icecube/charon/production/README.md

 --location <br/>
 location of the DM annihilation.
-Available: "Sun", "Earth", "Halo", "custom"
+Available: "Sun", "Earth", "Halo".
+If not the three, it will generate the fluxes for the custom location.
+In this case, this parameter can be any self-defined name of the location.

 --process  <br/>